Installing the Apache Web Server

 To exit w3m, press q and then y to confirm exit.

-To view the default web page using a regular web browser, like Firefox, Chrome, Safari, Edge, or etc., you need to get our server's public IP address.
-To do that, log into the Google Cloud Console, in the left hand navigation panel, hover your cursor over the Compute Engine link, and then click on VM instances.
+To view the default web page using a regular web browser, like Firefox, Chrome, Safari, Edge, or etc., you need to get the server's public IP address.
+To do that, log into the Google Cloud Console.
+In the left hand navigation panel, hover your cursor over the Compute Engine link, and then click on VM instances.
 You should see your External IP address in the table on that page.
 You can copy that external IP address or simply click on it to open it in a new browser tab.
 Then you should see the graphical version of the Apache2 Ubuntu Default Page.

 Let's create our first web page.
 The default page described above provides the location of the document root at /var/www/html.
-When we navigate to that location, we'll see that there is already an index.html file located in that directory.
+When we navigate to that location, we'll see that there is an index.html file located in that directory.
 This is the Apache2 Ubuntu Default Page that we described above.
 Let's rename that index.html file, and create a new one:

 cd /var/www/html/